Free Walking Tour Berlin

 The Story Behind the Berlin Wall Kiss

 On September 22, 1979, a photograph taken by Peter Leibing captured an unforgettable moment: a passionate kiss between Soviet Union leader Leonid Brezhnev and East German leader Erich Honecker.
-This impromptu display of affection occurred during the festivities of the 30th anniversary of the German Democratic Republic (GDR).
+During celebrations of the 30th anniversary of the German Democratic Republic (GDR) Honecker and Brezhnev shared an impromptu passionate kiss.

 Discovering the Original Location